oldu73/doc/docs/docker/docker.md

 Dockerfile

+Base image

+Install node

+Copy js file from local folder to container.

+If folder does not exist, it will be created.

 Type following commands in newly created Dockerfile file (exactly respect the case and do not add any extensions):

-# Base image
 FROM alpine

-# Install node
 RUN apk add --update nodejs

-# Copy js file from local folder to container.
-# If folder does not exist, it will be created.
 COPY ./app.js /app/

+## Node

-# Command to launch node with app.js in folder app
+Command to launch node with app.js in folder app
 CMD ["node", "app/app.js"]

 Then from terminal, build command with -t argument to name:tag image